 Managing custom domain names in your Azure Active Directory

-When your directory is created, the initial domain name, such as ‘contoso.onmicrosoft.com,’ is also the primary domain name.
+When your organization is created, the initial domain name, such as ‘contoso.onmicrosoft.com,’ is also the primary domain name.
 The primary domain is the default domain name for a new user when you create a new user.
 Setting a primary domain name streamlines the process for an administrator to create new users in the portal.
 To change the primary domain name:

 Select Azure Active Directory.